umkl/portfolio-v3/projects/divex.md

 imageURL: "/images/divex.png"
 ---

-Digitizing the questionnaires for a consultating company in Switzerland.
+Digitizing the questionnaires for a consulting company in Switzerland.